ODIM-Project/ODIM/README.md

       $ sudo logrotate -v -f /etc/logrotate.d/odimra
   	  ```

-12. Use following commands to undeploy odimra solution and remove the docker images, persistent data, logs.

-     ```
-     $ make clean
-     ```
-     The above command will perform below tasks:
-     - brings down all the deployed containers.
-     - remove only those docker images which were created and deployed as containers.
-     - removes data stored by Consul, Redis & Kafka.

-     ```
-     $ make deepclean
-     ```
-     The above command will perform below tasks:
-     - brings down the deployed conatiners
-     - remove all the docker images, as well as intermediate/dependent images created as part of deployment.
-     - removes configuration & data stored by Consul, Redis & Kafka
-     - removes all generated certifictes.
-     - removes logs files created for odimra services and grfplugin.

-     [NOTE] Provide the sudo password when prompted by above commands.

-     [CAUTION] The above commands are not encouraged to be executed in production envoirnment as this will erase important data.
-               The action is irrecoverable and will wipe all the odimra completely.

-13. To add the Generic Redfish Plugin and servers to the resource aggregator for ODIM, refer to the following readme.
+12. To add the Generic Redfish Plugin, the URP, and servers to the resource aggregator for ODIM, see "Adding a plugin as an aggregation source" and "Adding a server as an aggregation source" in the following readme.
     https://github.com/ODIM-Project/ODIM/blob/development/svc-aggregation/README.md

-### Default user credentials for ODIMRA and GRF Plugin
+### Default user credentials for ODIMRA, the GRF Plugin, and the URP

 ODIMRA: